jlleongarcia/jlleongarcia/content/blog/book-da-road-career.md

 Data warehouses are typically used by businesses to track their performance, identify trends, and make better decisions.

 This data is **typically structured**, because it is easier to store and query structured data.
-However, data warehouses can also be used to store real-time data, such as sensor data or social media data.
+However, data warehouses can also be used to store real-time data, such as sensor data or Social M. data.
 This data is often semi-structured or unstructured, because it is difficult to predict the format of this data.

 If you are storing semi-structured or unstructured data in a data warehouse, then you will need to use a tool to transform the data into a structured format before it can be stored in the data warehouse.
 This process is called **ETL** (extract, transform, and load).